NVIDIA/vdisc/doc/design.md

       ]
     }

-To create one of these vdisc structures (along with the iso metadata file) we can use the `vdisc create` command.
+To create one of these vdisc structures (along with the iso metadata file) we can use the `vdisc burn` command.
 As input it takes a CSV file which contains a line for every file to be added to the iso image.
 For example, the csv for an mnist vdisc might contain

     "/t10k-images-idx3-ubyte.gz","s3://mybucket/mnist/t10k-images-idx3-ubyte.gz","1648877"
     "/t10k-labels-idx1-ubyte.gz","s3://mybucket/mnist/t10k-labels-idx1-ubyte.gz","4542"